 An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

-Baking soda and vinegar are effective cleaning agents but what you might not know is that they are more than just cleaning agents.
-You can use these 2 products to successfully unclog a toilet without a plunger or a toilet auger.
+Baking soda and vinegar are effective cleaning agents, but you might not know that they are more than just cleaning agents.
+You can use these two products to successfully unclog a toilet without a plunger or a toilet auger.

 how-to-unclog-a-toilet-with-baking-soda-and-vinegar

-A toilet trap is the bottom-most part of the toilet between located between the bowl and the drainpipe.
-It is S-shaped which makes it one of the most important part of the toilet.
+A toilet trap is the bottom-most part of the toilet located between the bowl and the drainpipe.
+It is S-shaped, which makes it one of the most important parts of the toilet.
 Here is how a toilet trap is important:

 • Acts as an anti-clog agent.
 When you drop an object into the toilet bowl, it will not flow down the drain unless you flush the toilet.
-Even if you flush the toilet, there is a big chance it will get stuck in the trap and therefore prevents it from clogging the drainpipe further down where it is more difficult to unclog.
+Even if you flush the toilet, there is a big chance it will get stuck in the trap, preventing it from clogging the drainpipe further down where it is more difficult to unclog.

 • Creates the siphon effect during flushing.
-When you flush the toilet and the bowl fills with water, the toilet trap creates the siphon effect and therefore the waste is sucked into the drainpipe.
+When you flush the toilet and the bowl fills with water, the trap creates the siphoning effect, and the waste is sucked into the drainpipe.

 • Allows the toilet bowl to retail a small amount of water at the bottom.
-This water acts as a barrier and therefore prevents sewer gases from coming up into your bathroom.
+This water acts as a barrier and prevents sewer gases from entering your bathroom.

-If you have a clogged toilet, chances are therefore high that the clog is stuck in the toilet trap.
-By pouring baking soda and vinegar down in the toilet bowl, they will be able to act directly on the clog breaking it down to smaller pieces which can then flow down the drain easily.
+If you have a clogged toilet, chances are high that the clog is stuck in the trap.
+By pouring baking soda and vinegar down in the toilet bowl, they can act directly on the clog, breaking it down into smaller pieces that can then flow down the drain easily.

-If the clog is however way down in the drainpipe, baking soda and vinegar will most likely be unable to unclog the toilet.
-This is because the drainpipe will be full of water and therefore these product will not reach it.
+If the clog is way down in the drainpipe, baking soda and vinegar will most likely be unable to unclog the toilet.
+This is because the drainpipe will be full of water, so these products will not reach it.

 How to Unclog a Toilet with Baking Soda and Vinegar